This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Wire-cut EDM – 8”.

 c) the flush is not set properly

-d) there is inadequate flow of di-electric fluid
+d) there is an inadequate flow of di-electric fluid

 Explanation: There is a greater risk of breaking a wire if the flush is not set properly or if too much power is used.
 This condition is greatly reduced when cutting the part submerged.